 - The Card Count displayed for the newly added sprint indicates the number of cards scoped in the sprint.

-- To rescope the sprint, double-click the required sprint.
-Drag and drop cards from Release cards column to the sprint scope column.
+- To re-scope the sprint, double-click the required sprint and drag and drop cards from Release cards column to the sprint scope column or vice versa.

 - To share a sprint across other boards, click the Sprint icon.

 - To delete a sprint from the enterprise permanently, click the Delete icon for the required sprint.